knuckleswtf/scribe-js/docs/documenting/documenting-endpoint-headers.md

 # Documenting headers for endpoints [coming soon]

-To specify headers to be added to your endpoints, use the `apply.headers` section of the route group in `.scribe.config.js`.
+To specify headers to be added to your endpoints, you can use the `apply.headers` section of the route group in `.scribe.config.js`.
 For instance, if you have this config:

 ```js
   routes: {